What is the Best Lubricant for Door Locks?

 High temperatures can cause conventional petroleum-based greases to weaken, resulting in lubricant leakage.
 Conventional greases have a maximum operating temperature of 285°F (140°C).
 Although synthetic greases have superior mechanical stability in such circumstances, conventional greases are not as stable.
 It is because they have long been employed in the automobile industry.

 At the other end of the spectrum, synthetic greases thrive in low-temperature, low-torque situations.
-Wheel bearings are an excellent example of a component that must function smoothly at even low temperatures.
+Wheel bearings are an excellent component that must function smoothly at even low temperatures.
 Conventional greases do so instead of becoming stiff and ineffective at low temperatures.
 At startup and under mild loads, this can prohibit the rolling components of bearings from spinning.

 How Do You Lubricate Hood Hinges?